The mangrove channels and shallows are a perfect environment to explore by kayak or paddleboard.

 Small lemon sharks, bonefish, and conch are plentiful, and the area is great for kayaking or stand-up paddleboarding.
 Conditions are good when wind speed isn’t too high, yet be aware that there can be currents in some of the channels when the tide is going out.

-The best spot for launching is found about four and a quarter miles down the road (Tom Lightbourne Drive) to West Harbour Bluff.
+The best spot for launching is found about 4.25 miles (6.8 km) down the road (Tom Lightbourne Drive) to West Harbour Bluff.

 West Harbour Bluff